 Please note: Employee positions paid through a contract currently do not accrue any leave within the HCM system and will not record or have access to that leave within My Leave.
-See your campus HR for details on usage of this leave.
+See your campus Human Resources department for details on usage of this leave.

 Q) I am a temporary employee paid on a contract.
 Am I eligible for paid sick leave under the new law?